4paradigm/OpenMLDB/README.md

 ### ANSI SQL compatibility

-HybridSE is compatible with mainstream DDL、DML already，and will support ANSI SQL progressively, in order to reduce the migration price from other SQL engine.
+HybridSE is compatible with mainstream DDL、DML already，and will support ANSI SQL progressively, which will greatly reduce the migration price from other SQL engine.

 - [2021H1&H2] Enrich standard syntax of `Window`，support Where, Group By, Join etc
 - [2021H1&H2] Extend AI-domain specific grammar and UDAF functions

 ### Performance Optimization

 HybridSE offer dozens of SQL expression and logical plan optimization, standardized optimization pass interface, and will implement more SQL optimization.

 - [2021H1] Logical and physical plan optimization for batch mode and request mode data processing
-- [2021H1] high-performance, distributed execution plan generation and codegen.
+- [2021H1] High-performance, distributed execution plan generation and codegen.
 - [2021H2] Compilation and codegen optimization for LLVM-based expression.
 - [2021H2] More classic SQL expression pass support

 ### Ecosystem Integration

 HybridSE can be integrated into NoSQL, OLAP, OLTP system.
-It is used in SparkSQL and FEDB already.
-We are working on more [接入] open source system.
+It is used in SparkSQL and FEDB already, and will support more open source system in the future.

 - [2021H2] Adapt to open source SQL compute framework like FlinkSQL
 - [2021H2] Adapt to various encoding format in row and column, be compatible with Apache Arrow